la2050/challenge/_2021/connect/good-trouble-makers.md

   intersectional communities, but would also be serving as an example to other cities that accessible arts programs are both possible and necessary.

-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
-  Good Trouble Makers, under Kai Hazelwood's direction will program, coordinate, and produce all classes and events.
+'Describe the role of collaborating organizations on this project.': >- Good Trouble Makers, under Kai Hazelwood's direction will program, coordinate, and produce all classes and events.